sammothxc/esp32-7seg-clock/README.md

 ## TODO

-- add button for snooze
+- add button for "so many activities"
 - adjust colon blink
 - add ability to display errors
 - fix restart on firmware upload